texhex/SQLSimplePS/README.md

 ## Connection string from external file

-In case you have several script files that all share the same connection string, you can store the connection string in an external file by using the static function ``CreateFromConnectionStringFile()``.
+In case you have several script files that share the same connection string, you can store it in an external file and use it with the static function ``CreateFromConnectionStringFile()``.

-This function will read the content of the ``ConnectionString.conf`` located in the same folder as your script and return a SQLSimple instance with the ConnectionString set.
+This function will read the content of the ``ConnectionString.conf`` located in the same folder as your script and return a SQLSimple instance with the ConnectionString set to the content of the file.

 ```powershell